AzaleaCatgirl99/Manganese-Mod/GOALS.md

 ## JE graphics features
 Things like disable smooth lighting, disable leaves culling, block rotations, fov, etc.

-## PCK texture pack improvements
+## PCK improvements
-Allowing for blocks to be defined outside of the terrain.png, allowing for items to be defined outside of the items.png, blockstates and models equivelent to JE, injecting textures/assets into already installed DLC (for modders), allowing for UI textures and other FUI features to be defined outside of FUIs, etc.
+Allowing for blocks to be defined outside of the terrain.png, allowing for items to be defined outside of the items.png, blockstates and models equivelent to JE, injecting textures/assets into already installed DLC (for modders), allowing for UI textures and other FUI features to be defined outside of FUIs, multiple worlds for mash-ups, optional pack version data, PCK format version for detecting what packs are compatible with what mod ver. (if blank, uses vanilla method), etc.

 ## Optional patches for artificial rendering limitations
 These patches will come as disabled-by-default options for disabling some performance features 4J added.
 One notable feature is x32+ item rendering, which does not exist in LCE currently and instead uses the mipped item textures.